Ways to find an internship

 Course 5 – Communication and organization within a company

-Course 6 – First professional choice
+Course 6 – The brain and the first professional choice

 Students are informed by email about upcoming sessions.